- The University of Aberdeen Currently working from home due to Covid-19. Contact by Email per above.

 Protecting Complainers in Sexual Offences: Next Steps for Scotland

-Providing submissions and responses to the Gillen Review and to Ann Coffey MP on options for non-jury trials in rape cases.
+Providing submissions and responses to the Gillen Review on options for non-jury trials in rape cases.

 Elphinstone PhD Scholarship